tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     It may be good to specify prefer_replica=true for functions which are expensive in terms of resource use, to avoid slowing down the master.

-    If ``balance=true`` then there is load balancing -- reads are distributed over all the nodes in the replica set in round-robin fashion, with a preference for replicas if prefer_replica=true is also set.
+    If ``balance=true`` then there is load balancing—reads are distributed over all the nodes in the replica set in round-robin fashion, with a preference for replicas if prefer_replica=true is also set.